ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-error-response title="Example of Error Response with Problem Details."}

-When the ACE framework is used with CBOR for encoding message payloads, the following applies.
+When the ACE framework is used with CBOR for encoding message payloads, the following applies:

 * It is RECOMMENDED that authorization servers, clients, and resource servers support the payload format defined in this section.